Rebuilding Our Neighborhoods

-A plan envisioned through a market restoration study completed in 2012 will guide MVI to continue the Braddock Avenue Market Restoration Project through a number of efforts, including marketing the commercial district and assisting the community to update its 1950s era zoning ordinance.
+A plan envisioned through a market restoration study is guiding MVI’s Braddock Avenue Market Restoration Project through a number of efforts, including marketing the commercial district and assisting the community to update its 1950s era zoning ordinance.

-We will also create urban agricultural opportunities through the demolition of up to 22 dilapidated structures in the newly created urban agriculture district, one of the results of the adoption of the first new Zoning Ordinance in North Braddock in over 80 years, a process in which MVI provided valuable direction and oversight.
+We are also creating urban agricultural opportunities through the demolition of up to 22 dilapidated structures in the newly created urban agriculture district, one of the results of the adoption of the first new Zoning Ordinance in North Braddock in over 80 years, a process in which MVI provided valuable direction and oversight.

-MVI will complete the Grant Street Renaissance Project in Turtle Creek in 2014-15.
-The development will add five new parcels of land to be used for green space and off-street parking and will rehabilitate one additional structure to result in a total of 14 units.
+MVI has completed the Grant Street Renaissance Project in Turtle Creek.
+The development added five new parcels of land to be used for green space and off-street parking and will rehabilitate one additional structure to result in a total of 14 units.
 MVI and the Turtle Creek Development Corporation will also coordinate efforts with the Borough’s Code Enforcement to enhance the positive impact of the development.

-We will expand our planning initiatives for Charleroi’s Main Street as we identify prime sites for redevelopment in the downtown area and riverfront and seek qualified private developers to invest in market-supported development efforts.
-In Monessen, we plan to rehabilitate the former Eisenberg’s Department Store, which has stood vacant in the heart of Monessen’s business district for over 15 years.
-The Department Store will be developed into up to 13 units of mixed-income rental apartments.
+In Monessen, we have rehabilitated the former Eisenberg’s Department Store, which has stood vacant in the heart of Monessen’s business district for over 15 years.
+The Department Store has been turned into up to 13 units of mixed-income rental apartments.